Electrical Engineering (MSc, 1.5 Years or 3 Semesters)

 - Identify, formulate and solve complex electrical engineering problems;

-- Design and conduct experiments, as well as to analyze and interpret data;
+- Design and conduct experiments, as well as to analyse and interpret data;

 - Design a system, component, or process to meet desired needs within realistic constraints;